jedisct1/webassembly-benchmarks/2021-Q1/README.md

 `V8` (`nodejs`) being the second top performer was quite of a surprise. `WAVM` and `wasmer-llvm` compile everything ahead of time, taking the time to apply as many optimizations as they can. `V8` has two WebAssembly compilers: `LiftOff`, a single-pass compiler, and `TurboFan`, a massively parallel compiler that applies more aggressive optimizations.
 The combination provides instant start-up.
 Then, optimal speed is not going to be reached immediately, but I didn't expect `TurboFan` to be that good after it kicks in.

-Previous V8 libsodium benchmarks relied on `wasmer-js`, but as Node now includes an experimental WASI implementation, this is what was used here.
+Previous V8 libsodium benchmarks relied on `wasmer-js`, but as NodeJS now includes an experimental WASI implementation, this is what was used here.

 `wasmer` with the `singlepass` backend also did really well here.
 It performing almost as well as the JIT backend was unexpected, and I ran these benchmarks twice to make sure that I didn't get something wrong.
 A look at individual tests shows the same pattern for each of them, with two minor exceptions. `singlepass` is also very fast to compile.